hpchud/vccjs/README.md

     --service=workernode
 ```

 You can add as many workernodes as you like.
-If you expose the containers to the network, using `--net=host`, you may start the containers on different Docker hosts.
+If you expose the containers to the network, using `--net=host`, you may start the containers on different Docker hosts (in this case, use the real IP addresses instead of Docker `--link`s).

 Now you can log in to the headnode and see that the cluster is running